 - Restrictions on the purchase or use of weapons

 If you were convicted of a crime and put on probation, but now you have violated your probation, you need to take this situation seriously.
-Probation violation can lead to jail time and other severe penalties.
+A probation violation can lead to jail time and other severe penalties.
 The best course of action you can take if you have violated probation is to reach out to our team.
 You need a defense attorney on your side, as you will be required to appear before a judge again.

 Feel free to call our team to learn more about how we can help you.
-We have years of experience handling probation violation, and our goal will be to build you the best possible defense.
+We have years of experience handling probation violations, and our goal will be to build you the best possible defense.
 Call today for assistance.